Chapter 1: Ride the Market Trend

 Hence, most people holding it sit on a profit.

-Not all trends are equal.
-The steeper the trend the stronger.
-But it is also more vulnerable for larger pullbacks.
+The steeper the trend, the stronger.
+But it is also more vulnerable to larger pullbacks or sudden reversals because the price has moved quickly and may become overextended.

 Bonus Tip: You can check the current market trend here.